-7.29 The submitted Tree Survey (by Oakfield Arboricultural Services, reference OAS 19-143-TSSO1) shows that two sections of roadside hedge need to be removed, one for the main access and one for the farm access, which also requires the removal of a small Category (BS5837) oak tree.
+7.29 The submitted Tree Survey (by Oakfield Arboricultural Services, reference OAS 19-143-TSS01)

+shows that two sections of roadside hedge need to be removed, one for the main access and one for the farm access, which also requires the removal of a small Category (BS5837) oak tree.
 It is proposed that this removal can be mitigated with new site frontage tree planting on at least a three for one basis (more than this are indicated).
 However, there is no indication of replacement hedge planting along the site frontage - it is therefore suggested that such new planting be included in any detailed landscape planting proposals required as a condition of any planning consent (note: the new hedge would need to be set back behind the required visibility splays).
 In other respects, there is an encouraging level of indicated tree and hedge planting, although the final details of this will still need to be sought.

 - 7.30 Another key issue that the Tree Survey identifies is the proximity of dwellings to the offsite woodland in the north eastern sector of the site.
 The woodland will create a degree of early morning summer shade, although this should not last long, and the corner plot will be the one that is most affected.
-The other potential consequence of this proximity is the perceived risk from living so close to mature trees and it would be regrettable if in the future the woodland was eroded because of a change in risk assessment caused by the change from pasture to residential land use on the adjacent land. - 7.31 Overall, there are no objections to the proposed development in relation to arboriculture and landscaping, and the level of indicated open green space is welcomed - final landscape details and the future maintenance/management of opens spaces are to be secured by condition to ensure that the scheme is in accordance with respective polices and would not result in adverse effects to existing landscape features or its wider context with respect to visual amenity.
-With these condition(s), the proposed development accords with the objectives of Policy WLP8.35 (Landscape Character).
+The other potential consequence of this proximity is the perceived risk from living so close to mature trees and it would be regrettable if in the future the woodland was eroded because of a change in risk assessment caused by the change from pasture to residential land use on the adjacent land. - 7.31 Overall, there are no objections to the proposed development in relation to arboriculture and landscaping, and the level of indicated open green space is welcomed final landscape details and the future maintenance/management of opens spaces are to be secured by condition to ensure that the scheme is in accordance with respective polices and would not result in adverse effects to existing landscape features or its wider context with respect to visual amenity.